UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-UMD and non-UMD sophomores, juniors, and seniors are eligible to apply to this program.
+UMD and non-UMD freshmen, sophomores, juniors, and seniors are eligible to apply to this program.

-You must have successfully completed SPAN301 or SPAN303 prior to the start of the program.
+You must have successfully completed SPAN301 and preferably also SPAN303 prior to the start of the program.

 After you commit to the program, Education Abroad will enroll you two courses for a total of six (6) UMD credits.
 All students will be enrolled in: